Antipurity/conceptual/README.md

 	//Or should it continue to next in sequence on *any* errors?… Or not?…
 		//(At the very least, the infinite-recursion error should be caught by `any`…)

+	//Wait, `first` does not seem to benefit from interaction with =/== all that much, right?
+		//(At most for parsers, to resolve ambiguity.)
+			//(Does it make sense to assign to first?)
+		//And if so, it should probably be its own section, `Backtracking`, and probably in `Acts`.

 `any{…}` (finite sum, OR), `all{…}` (finite product, AND). (`any{}` is used as never/false; `all{}` is used as always/true; the rest are in between.)